Vincent Elegba: Sexuality

 Vincent is homosexual and this is first addressed on-screen during June 2013.
 His first love interest is George who kisses resulting in Vincent's admission.
 Vincent's backstory has been detailed within the show and during promotional interviews.
-Homosexuality in illegal Nigeria is punishable with prison sentences totaling fourteen years.
-Omole stated that Vincent's family did not accept him.
+Homosexuality in illegal in Nigeria and ispunishable with prison sentences totaling fourteen years.
+Omole revealed that Vincent's family did not accept him.
 They urged him to seek refuge in the United Kingdom for his and their safety.
 Vincent perceives his sexuality to be an illness.
 Omole worked closely with the Hollyoaks research department and LGBT charity Stonewall to correctly portray the issue.
 He learned a lot about the consequences of homosexuality in Nigeria and branded it a taboo subject.
 He felt that it was an original, unique coming out story that was important for Hollyoaks to portray.
 Omole stated Vincent needed to face his fears instead of continuous avoidance.
 In July 2012, Executive producer Bryan Kirkwood told Kilkelly that Vincent's storyline with George and Phoebe would become a prominent one.
 He praised the storyline for being "quite unique" and called in an "important issue story".
 He added that a Nigerian asylum seeker escaping persecution for being gay is a first in the soap opera genre.